 Organizations that are looking to consume both sets of APIs to transfer files across Google Drive and OneDrive are in for a rough ride.
 So we’ve compiled four key friction points between the Google and Microsoft platforms that you’ll want to be aware of before you try to synchronize or migrate your files.

 Four things to remember before migrating Google Docs to OneDrive:

 1. Native Google Docs and Microsoft Office formats

-In most cases where organizations are using Google Drive for storage, they’re also using the full set of G Suite applications – including Google Docs, Google Sheets, and Google Slides.
+In most cases, organizations using Google Drive for storage are also using the full set of G Suite applications.
+Including Google Docs, Google Sheets, and Google Slides for instance.
 These file formats are unique to Google and are very different from the more standard format of Microsoft Office documents (Word, Excel, PowerPoint, etc.).